Kamieljv/watkanikdoen-app/README.md

 And you should be updated to the latest version :)

 ## Site Analytics
 For site analytics, we use [Umami](https://umami.is/), which is an open-source and self-hosted framework that enables simple analytics (pageviews, devices used and referrers).
-The analytics server is hosted by [Vercel](https://vercel.com/pricing), which is free for non-commercial use.
+The analytics server is hosted on [http://watkanikdoen-analytics.herokuapp.com/](http://watkanikdoen-analytics.herokuapp.com/).

 ## To Do
 - [x] Actie page pagination